Cancer Connect Editorial Team updated 11/2022

 National Comprehensive Cancer Network Vaccine Update

-The following groups should be considered eligible for a third dose of the mRNA COVID-19 vaccine right away based on the latest FDA/CDC decisions:
+The following groups should consider the "booster" based on the latest FDA/CDC decisions:

 - Patients with solid tumors (either new or recurring) receiving treatment within 1 year of their initial vaccine dose, regardless of their type of cancer therapy